Dream and Sleep Can Be

-Damodar Mavalankar and William Judge wrote about the transcendent practice of meditation around the clock, or across the cycle of 24 hours.
+Damodar Mavalankar wrote about the transcendent practice of meditation around the clock, or across the cycle of 24 hours.
 This is the most effective method of contemplation and meditation.
-See in our associated websites the article “Contemplation”, by Damodar.
+Click to see in one of the associated websites the article “Contemplation”, by Damodar.

 Silence is gold: the more sacred he considers them, the less he will be able to share them with other people without a loss of energy.

 On the role of the esoteric movement in the ethical awakening of mankind during the 21st century, see the book “The Fire and Light of Theosophical Literature”, by Carlos Cardoso Aveline.